-5.4.3.
-The candidates from a college who receive the greatest number of votes are elected to the Board up to the limit of the number of seats allocated to that college.
+5.4.3 The candidates from a college who receive the greatest number of votes are elected to the Board up to the limit of the number of seats allocated to that college.

-5.4.4.
-To be elected, candidates must receive a minimum number of votes equivalent to ten percent of the number of voting members at the General Assembly.
+5.4.4 To be elected, candidates must receive a minimum number of votes equivalent to ten percent of the number of voting members at the General Assembly.
 Any colleges in which an insufficient number of candidates obtain this percentage would leave the corresponding number of seats open to co-option by the new Board.
+5.4.5 Should there be an insufficient number of eligible candidates in any given college, the nonelected seats in that college are also left open for co-option by the new Board such co-option to be made as soon as it is feasible.
+In this case, the criteria for co-option are to provide better balance amongst the Governors within that college, from a geographical, sectoral and gender point of view.